How iPhone 11 calendar virus occurs?

 First of all, this is a logical and helpful way to get rid of the undesirable events that have invaded your calendar.
 For spam events that appear in the Calendar app, there are several steps to solve the problem.
 These instructions will do the trick, so go ahead and follow them to regain some peace and to make sure only real, rewarding events in your calendar app show up.

 Open Calendar on your iPhone and tap on Calendar at the bottom of the screen to see a list of your iCloud calendars.
 Scroll down to select Calendar, select an account and tap Subscribe Calendar.
 Go back to the main calendar app screen and tap Inbox in the bottom right corner of the app to see which invitations you’ve received.
+At iFix we can help you with iPhone repair!

 If your email address sends spam to your iPhone calendar, it’s easy to get an overwhelming number of unwanted events by clicking on links.
 Criminals get creative when it comes to disguising calendar invitations, so you have to be on high alert when you see them and don’t accept them.